guanshi1688/longview-archive/docs/essays/english/absorptive-capacity.md

 A society that produces more is not necessarily reproducing better.

-The structural question is whether production, consumption, cost-bearing, surplus distribution, and institutional renewal can form a sustainable loop.
+The structural question is whether production, consumption, cost-bearing, surplus distribution, institutional renewal, and temporal stability can form a sustainable loop.

 When such a loop exists, productive capacity can be transformed into long-term reproduction.